magento/knowledge-base/src/troubleshooting/general/magento-2.4.0-add-selections-to-my-cart-does-not-work.md

 ---
-title: Magento 2.4.0: “Add selections to my cart” does not work
+title: "Magento 2.4.0: “Add selections to my cart” does not work"
-labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,button,known issues,product,“Add selections to my cart”
+labels: "2.4.0,Magento Commerce,Magento Commerce Cloud,button,known issues,product,“Add selections to my cart”"
 ---

 This article provides a workaround for a broken button known issue in Magento Admin when managing a customer's shopping cart.
 When trying to add selected products to a customer's shopping cart, the Add selections to my cart button located on the bottom of the section does not work.
 This issue occurs on any Admin panel page that contains two Add selections to my cart buttons.
 A permanent fix will be available in Magento 2.4.1. \#\# Affected products and versions